barbermicro/barbermicro.github.io/publications.md

 <img src="/assets/cover_submission_RGB.png" alt="*B. subtilis* depleted for wall teichoic acids growing in a microfluidic chip.
 Nascent sites of peptidoglycan crosslinking are labeled with fluorescent D-amino acids.
 Red: AlexaFluor 647." width="400">

 *B. subtilis* depleted for wall teichoic acids growing in a microfluidic chip.
-Nascent sites of peptidoglycan crosslinking are labeled with fluorescent D-amino acids.
+Nascent sites of peptidoglycan crosslinking are labeled in blue with fluorescent D-amino acids.
 Red: AlexaFluor 647.

 [back](./)